pc2/slurm_jupyter_kernel/README.md

 ## Features & Use-Cases

-* Start Remote Jupyter kernel using srun (Slurm)
+* Start Remote Jupyter kernel using sbatch (Slurm)
   * Access to your local filesystem with remote code execution
 * Manage existing Slurm Jupyter kernel
 * Use the template module to use pre-defined script templates for remote installation and local kernel creation
 * Custom environment variables supported (e.g. JULIA_NUM_THREADS)
-  * Environment variables will be sent to session before starting the kernel

 ## Table of Contents